 Born in England, Treefrog 'David' Sanders is a Wellington-based composer and self-employed music teacher.
-He studied composition at Victoria University of Wellington from 1994, graduating M.Mus. in 2004 and achieving the Victoria Medal of Academic Excellence for Honours work in 2000.
+He studied composition at Victoria University of Wellington, graduating M.Mus. in 2004 and achieving the Victoria Medal of Academic Excellence for Honours work in 2000.

 variations for string quartet